📊 BBIO Key Takeaways

 BridgeBio Pharma is showing exceptional top-line growth, with revenue more than doubling year over year, which suggests meaningful commercial traction.
 However, that growth is not yet translating into sustainable fundamentals: operating and net margins remain deeply negative, free cash flow burn is severe, and the balance sheet is heavily burdened by debt and negative equity.
 The company has near-term liquidity, but overall financial health still looks weak until losses and cash burn improve materially.

-- Strong revenue growth of 126% YoY demonstrates market traction and commercial progress
+- Strong revenue growth of 126.3% YoY demonstrates robust commercial demand

 - Revenue growth is very strong at +126.3% YoY, indicating improving product or partnership traction